5 Things to Do When Visiting Prague, Czech Republic

 Visit the Prague Castle

 Built around 870 AD, Prague Castle dominates the city’s skyline, once the seat of the old Czech kings.
 You can explore the castle gardens; much of the terrain is free.
-Vitus Cathedral is the most famous building of the Prague Castle.
+Vitus Cathedral is the most famous building in Prague Castle.

-Where you can also see the graves and remains of some of the most notorious saints and rulers in Czech history, records indicate that Prague Castle is the largest castle area in the world.
-From the 10th century, Prague Castle served as the seat of the Czech princes and later kings and the seat of the Prague bishop.
+You can also see the graves and remains of some of the most notorious saints and rulers in Czech history, and records indicate that Prague Castle is the largest castle area in the world.
+From the 10th century, Prague Castle served as the seat of the Czech princes and later kings and the chair of the Prague bishop.

 Old Town Hall